progressivetech/docker-civicrm-buildkit/README.md

 # CiviCRM Buildkit Docker Image #

 ## Summary ##
 Builds a completely self-contained container that runs CiviCRM Buildkit (MySQL, Apache, PHP and SSH).
+It manages services using runit.

 And, the civicrm-buildkit directory is available on the host and in the container.